rawheel/fastapi-boilerplate/README.md

 - SQLAlchemy: For ORM.
 - Pydantic: For Typing or Serialization.
 - Pytests: For TDD or Unit Testing.
-- Poetry: For Package management.
+- Poetry: Python dependency management and packaging made easy.
 (Better than pip)
 - Docker & docker-compose : For Virtualization.
 - postgresSQL: Database.
 - Loguru: Easiest logging ever done.